 If you choose to order by mail, your copy will be mailed to you within five days but could take up to 19 days.

-You may also use the VitalChek system to order online, by fax or phone.
+You may also use the VitalChek system to perform West Virginia birth records search online, by fax or phone.
 They charge $30.50 for standard service and $35.50 for expedited.
 You must also pay shipping charges with this method.